How do I choose good quality Jarrah Honey?

 However, it is ok to show in promotional material how the different types of Activity relate to each other, and we have some information about this topic here.

-Location of Seller: Jarrah honey is unique to Western Australia.
+Location of Seller: Jarrah honey is unique to Western Australia, and can not be sourced anywhere else.
 It would be difficult for anyone to have a detailed knowledge of the local industry if they lived outside of WA.